keithters/NFT-Provenance-Hash/README.md

 Output will be a series of text files in your `outputFolder`:
 * `provenance_hash.txt`  - containing the 'final proof hash'
-* `provenance_record.txt`  - conainting the hashes of each image in order
+* `provenance_record.csv`  - .csv file containing image names and sha-256 hashes in order
-* `provenanve_str.txt`  - containing a concatenated string of the image hashes in order
+* `provenance_str.txt`  - containing a concatenated string of the image hashes in order

 ---
 <!-- NOTES -->